Coopers Brewery: 20th century

-1962 – SA Brewing share swap
+1962: South Australian Brewery share swap

 There had been much consolidation of breweries in South Australia since Coopers was established, and the South Australian Brewing Company and Coopers & Sons were the only breweries remaining in Adelaide.
 As both were attractive takeover targets, in 1962 (after 100 years of Cooper family sole ownership), the two companies decided to do a mutually beneficial share swap in order to reduce the risk of takeover.
 The traditional South Australian market leader had been the South Australian Brewing Company.
 The share swap gave SA Brewing a 25% interest in Coopers ("C" and "D" class shares), and Coopers received 291,404 SA Brewing shares (2.65%).
 The Coopers board of directors was increased from four to five, with SA Brewing's "D" shares having the right to elect the fifth director.
 After consulting the SA Brewing board and receiving their support, Coopers sold their SA Brewing shares in 1984, (at a substantial profit).
 SA Brewing continued to hold their 25% interest in Coopers.

-1968 – Gold Crown Lager

 In the early 1960s, demand for Coopers Ales was flat, had been for years in the past, and looked like it would be for years into the future.
 The company strongly considered adding a Lager to their range.
 The older members of the board were highly resistant to such change, and, as this would be in competition with SA Brewing, the new board member was also resistant.
 It was not until 1967 that the board voted to go ahead with the new plant, with the SA Brewing representative not voting.
 After 105 years of only brewing ale and stout, "Gold Crown", Coopers first Lager, was available for sale in 1968.

-1970 – Profitability

 In 1970, the retail price of a bottle of Coopers ale was 41 cents: